Frequently Asked Questions

 -

-I do not accept insurance.
-However, you may be able to use your insurance benefits for sessions— please feel free to inquire, and I can provide you with instructions to check with your provider regarding how your out-of-network coverage works.
-I can also provide a monthly superbill, which you may submit for potential reimbursement.
+If you are interested in using your out-of-network benefits, please feel free to reach out.
+I can provide instructions for contacting your insurance provider and checking your specific coverage.
+I can also provide a monthly superbill, which you may submit to your insurance company for potential reimbursement.

 -